Finding Your Person

 More Than Cultural Fit

 Finding your person is not about cultural fit.
-From where I sit as head of the retained search firm The Good Search, cultural fit sets the bar too low.
-As CEO, you deserve more than someone who forges a connection with your company.
+From where I sit as the head of the retained search firm The Good Search, cultural fit sets the bar too low.
+As the CEO or another C-suite executive, you deserve more than someone who forges a connection with your company.
 You deserve someone who forges a real connection with you.

 Steve Wozniak was Steve Jobs’ person.